-Dominiques are frequently confused with Barred Rocks because both breeds have similar feather patterns, but there are several features that only belong to the Dominique.
+Dominiques are frequently confused with Barred Rocks because these two breeds have similar feather patterns, but there are several features that only belong to the Dominique.

 Dominique chickens have bright red cushion or rose combs that are more prominent in roosters.
+A true rose comb will have a spike at the back of the comb facing slightly backward.
 They have tight plumage and together with their flat combs, this North American breed is perfectly suited to handle harsh winter weather.

-FACTThe feathers of Dominiques have incredible insulating properties and were the primary source for stuffing pillows and blankets in the 1900s.
+FACTThe feathers of Dominiques have incredible insulating properties and were the primary source to stuff pillows and blankets in the 1900s.

 What is most impressive about this breed is their barred feathers that cover the entire body.

 While Barred Rocks have defined black and whited barred plumage, the Dominique has a staggered pattern with only slight differences between the black and white colors.

 They have a reddish bay eye color, red ear lobes and wattles, and a horn colored beak.
 They have clean yellow legs with four toes on each foot.